sidusnare/hn/README.md

 Function
 ===
 hn takes 3 paramaters, hostname/IP port timeout
-It will return true or false based on weather it was sucsessfull ot not in opening the port.
+It will return true or false based on weather it was sucsessfull or not in opening the port.

 Use
 ===